Feria de Abril

 A bit of cash – while many take cards, a few only wanted cash so it’s a good idea to have some on hand especially if you need to be treating someone to a few rounds of rebujitos.

-Want some more Feria highlights, please have a look at my videos here and check out our friends’ the AG3 Family on their YouTube channel as they share yet another adventure of African American family living and traveling abroad.
+Want some more Feria highlights, please have a look at my videos here and check out our friends’ the AG3 Family on their YouTube channel as they share yet another adventure of an African American family living and traveling abroad.